NASA-IMPACT/veda-data-pipelines/cdk/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app (see root of this repo)

+The CDK code in this repository currently deploys state machines and the tasks they depend on to discover data, transform that data (into cloud-optimized forms) and publish metadata to a STAC database.

+Current tasks included are:

+* CMR Query (Discovery Task) -> Outputs a list of `.he5` files, each one becomes input for a Map iterator.
+* Inputs to the Map iterator are submitted to:
+    * Generate COG: Creates and writes COG to S3, pass granule ID and S3 location to Stac Generation task
+    * STAC Generation: Creates STAC item from COG and posts to STAC database.
+Credentials are provided to the CDK workflow via environment variables.
+See `../stac-gen/README.txt` for more details.

 ## Useful commands

  * `cdk ls`          list all stacks in the app